goodyduru/goodyduru.github.io/_posts/2022-07-18-practical-oauth-part-two.md

 This is part two on how to write an OAuth client and server.
 If you have not read [Part One](https://goodyduru.github.io) yet, you should take a look at it.

 This post covers a lesser-known part of OAuth, which is console app authentication.
-You've probably seen it in action with the gcloud and heroku apps.
-Console app OAuth generally follows the same flow as that of web app (auth code flow) with a few changes thrown in.
+You've probably seen it in action with the _gcloud_ and _heroku_ apps.
+Console app OAuth generally follows the same flow as that of a web app (auth code flow) with a few changes thrown in.
 I will explain how it works along with code examples.
-Note that the code is written in Python.
+Note that I wrote the code in python.
 You can find it [here](https://github.com/goodyduru/oauth-cmd).

 So here's how it works

 ### Register the App
-This is needed for providers that require **Redirect/Callback URL** during registration.
+Providers that require a **Redirect/Callback URL** during registration require this step.
 You can skip this step if this is not a requirement by your provider.
-This will need to be done separately from the registration of the web app (if you've registered it previously).
+It will need to be done separately from the web app registration (if you've registered it previously).

-For console-based app, `127.0.0.1` or `localhost` will be the host component of the redirect url.
-This is because your app will have to run a server for a limited time to make OAuth work.
+For console-based apps, `127.0.0.1` or `localhost` will be the host component of the redirect url because your app will have to run a server for a limited time to make OAuth work.
 You could also include a path in the url if you want.
-An example of a redirect url for terminal based app during registration is `http://127.0.0.1/callback`.
+An example of a redirect url for a terminal-based app during registration is `http://127.0.0.1/callback`.

-The provider I used for this post (Github) does not need a port number during registration but it can be included during the **User Authorization** step.
-This flexible port number requirement is entirely dependent on the OAuth service you choose.
-When building an OAuth service, it is recommended that you have a flexible port number requirement to ease port number choice for apps that will use your service.
+The provider I used for this post (Github) does not need a port number during registration, but you can include it during the **User Authorization** step.
+This flexible port number requirement is dependent on the OAuth service you choose.
+When building an OAuth service, I recommend you have a flexible port number requirement to ease port number choice for apps that use your service.

 ### User Authorization
 Your app selects a port number to use.
-This port number can be a constant variable or it can be selected on the fly.
-If your OAuth provider allows flexible port number on authorization, it is recommended that you select a random port number.
-In python, it can be done this way
+This port number can be a constant variable or selected on the fly.
+If your OAuth provider allows flexible port numbers on authorization, I recommend you select a random port number.
+In python, one way to do this is:

 ```python
     import socket